What is the purpose of the business innovation project?

 Are staff reductions likely?

 We will review any recommendations carefully to see how they can be implemented with the least disruption.
 The goal is to improve W&M's business processes – not to simply reduce staff.
 One likely result would be to redefine job responsibilities.

 If adjustments in staffing are warranted, our intent is to do this as much as possible through reassignment or adjustments as normal vacancies arise.
 We want to achieve our goals with as little impact on current staff members as possible.

 Was the decision to expand the organizational review a response to announced state budget cuts in fall 2014?

 No. The decision to expand the organizational review university-wide preceded the announcement of state budget cuts.
 This project is not a direct response to those cuts and is not expected to address the immediate challenges created by them.

 Can members of the W&M community offer feedback?

 Yes.
-Feedback is encouraged and there is a comment form for anyone with thoughts, ideas or suggestions on how W&M can improve its business processes.
+Feedback is encouraged for anyone with thoughts, ideas or suggestions on how W&M can improve its business processes.